fmaclen/promptspree/README.md

 # Promptspree

-Promptspree is an open-source project designed as a platform for testing and exploring generative AI technologies.
+Promptspree is an open-source project designed as a sandbox for experimenting generative AI technologies.

 #### Current stack